SPAGS: Sparse-View Articulated Object Reconstruction from Single State via Planar Gaussian Splatting: Experiments

 \subsection{Generalization to the Real World}

+To further evaluate our generalization to real-world objects, we reconstruct objects by capturing sparse images of indoor articulated objects under a static state.
+Since methods like ArtGS and REArtGS++ are inapplicable using single-state observations, we conduct quantitative comparisons for whole meshes against SOTA sparse reconstruction baselines in Tab.~\ref{tab:real_world}, and provide qualitative results of articulated modeling in Fig.~\ref{fig:real_world}.

-We present the quantitative results of real-world mesh reconstruction in Table.~\ref{tab:real_world} and the corresponding qualitative results in Fig.~\ref{fig:real_world}.
-Our method significantly outperforms existing approaches in mean results across all metrics and demonstrates strong generalization on real-world data.
+As shown in Tab.~\ref{tab:real_world}, our method significantly outperforms existing approaches in mean results across all metrics and demonstrates strong generalization on real-world data.
 As shown in Fig.~\ref{fig:real_world}, our method enables high-fidelity reconstruction for unseen real-world articulated objects with two or more parts.